By using this website you agree to our terms of use :

 information indicated on the Website

-• In relation to contact and other information relating to a Provider: Common Unity is completely reliant on the Provider ensuring its information is accurate, complete and up-to-date within its own website.
-Common Unity will always make reasonable efforts to ensure that Providers details remain accurate and therefore: a) provide online messaging/direct contact opportunities for Providers to alert Common Unity of any changes to Provider details. b) Systematically audit all Provider details on a rotating annual basis.
+• In relation to contact and other information relating to a Provider: Common Unity/Forward For Life are completely reliant on the Provider ensuring its information is accurate, complete and up-to-date within its own website.
+Common Unity and Forward For Life will always make reasonable efforts to ensure that Providers details remain accurate and therefore: a) provide online messaging/direct contact opportunities for Providers to alert Common Unity and Forward For Life of any changes to Provider details. b) Systematically audit all Provider details on a rotating annual basis.

 b) Any acts or failures to act by any Provider whose information is provided on the Website

-Common Unity’s liability is excluded to the fullest extent permitted by law.
-The parties acknowledge the following: • Common Unity will not be responsible for any aspect of the provision of any goods, services, memberships, volunteer opportunities etc. provided by the Provider. • Any arrangement for the provision of such goods, services, memberships, volunteer opportunities etc. is entirely between the Provider and the Website User. • Common Unity (in its capacity as owner of this Website) has no involvement in any dispute between the Website User and the Provider.
+Our liability is excluded to the fullest extent permitted by law.
+The parties acknowledge the following: • Common Unity and Forward For Life will not be responsible for any aspect of the provision of any goods, services, memberships, volunteer opportunities etc. provided by the Provider. • Any arrangement for the provision of such goods, services, memberships, volunteer opportunities etc. is entirely between the Provider and the Website User. • Common Unity/Forward For Life (in their capacity as owner of this Website) have no involvement in any dispute between the Website User and the Provider.

 c) Removal of a Provider’s details from the Website for any reason

-• Common Unity’s liability to the Provider is excluded to the fullest extent permitted by law. • The parties acknowledge that this is reasonable, given that as Common Unity imposes no charges on the Provider for inclusion of the Provider’s details on the Website.
+• Common Unity/Forward For Life’s liability to the Provider is excluded to the fullest extent permitted by law. • The parties acknowledge that this is reasonable, given that as Common Unity/Forward For Life imposes no charges on the Provider for inclusion of the Provider’s details on the Website.

 d) Non-availability or discontinuation of the Website